Nouns in English

 Abstract Nouns

 Abstract nouns are often intangible and difficult to describe, yet they play an important role in our language and communication.
-They give us the power to express complex emotions, thoughts and experiences, and can help us better understand one another.
+They give us the power to express complex emotions, thoughts, and experiences and can help us better understand one another.
 Learning abstract nouns can be a lot of fun, as it allows us to explore the depths of our imaginations and express ourselves in creative ways.

 10 examples of abstract nouns: